-- We recommend taking folate supplements for 3 months before you conceive in order to minimise the risk of problems for your baby such as spina bifida.
-The recommended dose is 0.5 mg daily unless you are at higher risk of problems, in which you should take 5 mg daily).
+- Take folate supplements for 3 months before you conceive in order to minimise the risk of problems for your baby such as spina bifida.
+The recommended dose is 0.5 mg daily unless you are at higher risk of problems, in which you should take 5 mg daily.

-- We recommend you have your iron levels checked and start an iron supplement if you are deficient.
+- Have your iron levels checked and start an iron supplement if you are deficient.
 It is nearly impossible to replace your iron stores from dietary intake alone during pregnancy as the normal changes in pregnancy along with your growing baby and developing placenta put pressure on your iron stores.
 Low iron can put you at risk of developing anaemia (low blood count) which can lead to increased tiredness and other problems around the time of labour and delivery.

-- We recommend you have your ‘routine’ antenatal serology checked to confirm your immunity to rubella, hepatitis and other infections.
+- Have your ‘routine’ antenatal serology checked to confirm your immunity to rubella, hepatitis and other infections.
 This would be a great time to make sure your immunisations are up to date.

-- If you have any ongoing medical conditions, make sure your treatment is “optimised” and that you discuss with your doctor the implications of falling pregnant.
-Sometimes pregnancy can have an impact on pre-existing conditions (e.g. kidney disease) and pre-existing conditions and their treatment can have an impact on your pregnancy (e.g. high blood pressure, diabetes).
+- If you have any ongoing medical conditions, make sure your treatment is optimised and that you discuss with your doctor the implications of falling pregnant.
+Sometimes pregnancy can have an impact on pre-existing conditions (e.g. kidney disease) while pre-existing conditions and their treatment can have an impact on your pregnancy (e.g. high blood pressure, diabetes).